devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 instance_type = t3.small
 ```

 Your Terraform configuration still says `t3.micro`.
-This mismatch — reality diverging from what Terraform's state (and config) believe — is called **drift**.
+This mismatch, reality diverging from what Terraform's state (and config) believe, is called **drift**.
 Terraform detects it by comparing configuration, state, and real infrastructure on your next `plan` or `refresh`.

 **Where I see this bite teams most often:** anything with an auto-scaling group, a Kubernetes operator, or another automated system that legitimately modifies attributes Terraform also thinks it owns.
 This is exactly the scenario `ignore_changes` (§30) exists to solve.